 Students are referred by their school district to attend High Road School and are generally in grades K–12 (aged 5 to 21).
-They face disabilities in a variety of areas, including emotional disability (ED), independent of or accompanied by cognitive impairment, specific learning disabilities (SLD), traumatic brain injury (TBI) and/or other health impairments (OHI), and multiple disabilities (MD).
+They face disabilities in a variety of areas, including autism, emotional disability (ED), independent of or accompanied by cognitive impairment, specific learning disabilities (SLD), traumatic brain injury (TBI) and/or other health impairments (OHI), and multiple disabilities (MD).

 We are proud to employ dually-certified special education teachers, social worker, occupational therapist, physical therapist, speech/language therapist, and more,